-Function Sets/queries the transport format combination indicator (TFCI).
+Function Sets/queries the transport format combination indicator (TFCI) during FDD test mode operation.
 The TFCI is a hexadecimal string of up to 12 characters.
 An error message is displayed if the user attempts to enter more characters than fit into the string.

 Setting Range: 0x000 to 0x3FF

 Query Range: 0x000 to 0x3FF

 RST Setting 0x000

-Requirements Test Application Revision: A.02.00 and above
+Requirements Test Application Revision: A.01 and above

 Programming Example

 OUTPUT 714; "CALL: FDDTEST: TFCINDICATOR 0x2DE"